equinor/sumo-wrapper-python/README.md

 ### put(path, json, blob)

-Performs a PUT-request to sumo-core.
+Performs a PUT-request to Sumo.
 Accepts json and blob, but not both at the same time.

 ```python